VirajMeruliya/Erdos-DL-Project-Classifying-Brain-Activity/README.md

 1. EEG data as time-series.
 2. Spectrograms as images.

 The data contains information of 1950 patients.
-The targets are expert diagnostic votes on six classes of brain activities.
+For most patients there are multiple EEGs and Spectrograms.
 After some pre-precessing, we use around 17000 instances of data.
+Using these information, each set of input features are assigned an expert diagnostic votes as targets.
+These targets are divided into six classes of brain activities.
+These brain activities are seizure (SZ), generalized periodic discharges (GPD), lateralized periodic discharges (LPD), lateralized rhythmic delta activity (LRDA), generalized rhythmic delta activity (GRDA), or other.

 First, we select our features following standard techniques.
 Among 20 raw EEG features within some time frame, we choose 8 important features which represent EEG data detected from 8 different positions of the brain.
 We consider differences of neighboring EEG features, de-noise them, and take them as the training/inference features.